Cheaters at Play

 Cheaters at Play is a 1932 American pre-Code drama film directed by Hamilton MacFadden and written by Malcolm Stuart Boylan.
 The film stars Thomas Meighan, Charlotte Greenwood, William Bakewell, Ralph Morgan, Barbara Weeks and Linda Watkins.
 The film was released on January 27, 1932, by Fox Film Corporation.
+The film was based on the Lone Wolf character, who appeared in many films produced by Columbia Pictures.